uxokpro1234/GpsSatTracker/README.md

 To provide a **visual, real-time representation of satellite motion around Earth** using accurate orbital mechanics and a responsive interactive map interface.

 ---

-## 🛰️ License

-This project is for educational and research purposes.